-305. GIS Production Workflows and QA/QC (Instruction) :: Bryce Hirschman, Douglas County, Kansas
+305. GIS Production Workflows and QA/QC (Hands On Lab) :: Bryce Hirschman, Douglas County, Kansas

 In this workshop, you will gain skills working with tools and features to get better data with less effort and in less time.
 We will review document concepts before diving into edit sessions to build plats and road right-of-way using actual documents for each feature class.
 A greater sense of comfort with editing will be experienced by gaining this knowledge.
 It will allow you to chain together smaller workflows into production workflows that power your organization’s GIS operation.
 For the QA/QC portion of the workshop, we will ensure data is great by using symbology, custom labeling expressions, queries, bulk calculation techniques, and table sorting.
 The combination of methods and techniques will allow both visual and tabular quality checks of data, regardless the size of jurisdiction.